Connor Wright

 • Torts not involving personal injury

 Connor particularly enjoys working with clients from an early stage to ensure the best possible outcome.
+He offers a detail-oriented approach to his cases, leaving no stone unturned.

 Outside of his practice, Connor enjoys bouldering, cooking and expanding his vinyl record collection.